tmedwards/sugarcube-2/docs/api/api-setting.md

 Saves the settings to storage.

 <p role="note"><b>Note:</b>
-The controls of the Settings dialog automatically call this method when settings are changed, so you should normally never need to call this method manually.
-Only when manually modifying the values of <code>settings</code> object properties, outside of the controls, would you need to call this method.
+The controls of the Settings dialog and the <a href="#setting-api-method-setvalue"><code>Setting.setValue()</code> method</a> automatically call this method when settings are changed, so you should normally never need to call this method manually.
+Only when directly modifying the values of <code>settings</code> object properties, outside of the controls or <code>Setting.setValue()</code> method, would you need to call this method.
 </p>

 #### History: